We have dates for

 *Please note that you will be sharing a bedroom.

 EXTRA NIGHTS Riders can opt to stay an extra night at a favourable rate at Ant’s Nest at the beginning of the ride to acclimatise and enjoy more riding, and at Jembisa at the end of the ride to unwind.
-One extra night at Ant’s Nest would cost R4,000 per person sharing and £170 at Jembisa, fully inclusive of meals, drinks, activities as before.
+In Jan 2019 the cost of one extra night at Ant’s Nest was R4,000 per person sharing and £170 at Jembisa, fully inclusive of meals, drinks, activities as before.
+We are waiting to for 2020 prices.

-Ant’s Nest and Jembisa offer sophisticated lodge accommodation with ensuite bathrooms.
-Windsong and Lindani are simpler, but nevertheless comfortable, and some may have to share bathrooms.
+Ant’s Nest, Lindani and Jembisa offer sophisticated lodge accommodation with ensuite bathrooms.
+The rooms at Windsong are simpler, but nevertheless comfortable, and some may have to share bathrooms.

 Once you have booked your flight, you will need to take out travel insurance in case you are forced to cancel.
 You need to inform them you will be going on safari and riding horses (non-competitively, wearing a certified helmet).
 There might be a small surcharge for this activity.
 Ant’s Nest and Jembisa will ask for your travel insurance policy number and emergency phone number for their file.